bootdotdev/bootdev/README.md

 ### 1. You need Go 1.22 installed

 The Boot.dev CLI only works on Linux and Mac.
 If you're on Windows, you'll need to use WSL.
 Make sure you install go in your Linux/WSL terminal, not your Windows terminal/UI.
-We recommend using the [webi instructions here](https://webinstall.dev/golang/) for a quick and easy Go installation on the command line.
-It's as easy as running this in your terminal:
+You can use the [webi instructions here](https://webinstall.dev/golang/) for a quick and easy Go installation on the command line.
+To do so, run this in your terminal:

 ```bash
 curl -sS https://webi.sh/golang | sh
 ```

+*Be sure to read the output of the command and follow any instructions.
+You might need to update your PATH.*

 Alternatively, you can use the [official installation instructions](https://go.dev/doc/install).